 As a result of this concern, our constitution guarantees certain rights to a person who is charged with a criminal offense.
 Among those is the accused is entitled to notice of what exactly the charge is, and what exactly the behavior was that led to the criminal charge.

 Perhaps most importantly, the defendant is entitled to force each and every charge against him to be proved beyond a reasonable doubt.

 Tennessee has a rule of criminal procedure that defines how a charge of criminal contempt must be handled.
 The Court of Appeals is requiring the lower courts to not only follow this rule strictly, but require each and every charge to be proven beyond a reasonable doubt.

-This case is a pretty good example.
+This case (link removed) is a pretty good example.
 Here, a woman charged the father with missing several child support payments.
 To prove that he had the ability to pay the support, mom testified that she knew he had occasionally been working, was in good health, and had made money selling copper he would find on the streets.
 Furthermore, he had kept a cell phone for the previous four years, indicating that he had access to money from somewhere.

 The judge’s comments are interesting, and pretty typical in these cases at the time:

 Well, you know, you don’t have to have a smoking gun.
 They don’t have to

 have pictures and proof and a paycheck stub and all of that kind of stuff to

 prove contempt.
 You just don’t have to have that.
 Ability to pay is an ability